EHR Data

 Remember the average, median, and mean.

 This is the mean, not the median; I imagine it is average, which means that dollar values of large practices should skew this high.
 That means the median is probably even smaller than this.
 So that means the typical practice here is minuscule.
 Minuscule.
-That may not help compare across practices.
+That may not help compare across practices when looking at the MGMA benchmarks.

 Again, if we see dollar amounts going up during some period, is that good or bad?
 If your volume of patients were going up, we would expect dollar amounts to go up.
 What do we learn from that?
 Nothing.
 Generally, payments and the volume of patients are very highly correlated.
 It’s pretty close to one.
 It’s a significantly, very high correlation.
 More patients – more revenue, fewer patients – less revenue.
 Not particularly earth-shattering there.
 It would help if you didn’t have a chart on that.